jo56/photo-induced-roughness/README.md

 # photo-induced-roughness

-This tool allows users to upload images which are then converted into a grid that runs cellular automota-like spread patterns, changing and distorting the pictures with random vairance to create new images.
+This tool allows users to upload images which are then converted into a grid that runs cellular automata-like spread patterns, changing and distorting the pictures with random variance to create new images.

 ### Quick Start